tim-perry/Java-Game/README.md

+# Java Game
+This is a basic Java game engine made using LWJGL

-# Engine.Engine.Game
+# Todo

-TODO LIST:

 Add error checking for shader program creation

-Make game :)

-Name game